 How to Prepare Grapevines for Winter

 There are a number of protection methods for overwintering grapes.
 Choosing a variety that is hardy to your area is one of the most important things you can do to ensure their survival.

 Since mounded soil above ground can still get quite cold, some grape gardeners prefer using other methods, like deep ditch cultivation.
-With deep ditch cultivation, ditches are about four feet deep and three to four feet wide.
+With deep ditch cultivation, ditches are about 4 feet deep and 3 to 4 feet wide.
 The vines are actually planted within the ditch and then soil is added as they grow.
 While this method takes much more time to fully fill the ditch, it provides adequate winter protection.

 Another method, which can be used in less cooler regions, involves the use of shallow trenches.
 Dormant grapevines are carefully removed from their support structures and lightly wrapped in old blankets or burlap.
 They are then placed into a slightly sloped trench lined with sand.
 Another protective covering is placed on top along with a layer of black plastic or insulating fabric.
 This can be anchored into place with soil or rocks.
 Once spring arrives and buds begin to swell, the vines can be uncovered and reattached to their support structure.